Order of evaluation

 f3 may be evaluated first, last, or between

 f2() at run time.

 There are two kinds of evaluations performed by the compiler for each expression or subexpression (both of which are optional):

 - value computation: calculation of the value that is returned by the expression.
 This may involve determination of the identity of the object (lvalue evaluation) or reading the value previously assigned to an object (rvalue evaluation)

-- side effect: access (read or write) to an object designated by a volatile glvalue, modification (writing) to an object, modifying a file, modifying the floating-point environment (if supported), or calling a function that does any of those operations.
+- side effect: access (read or write) to an object designated by a volatile lvalue, modification (writing) to an object, atomic synchronization (since C11), modifying a file, modifying the floating-point environment (if supported), or calling a function that does any of those operations.

-If no side effects are produced by an expression and the compiler can determine that the value is not used, the expression is not evaluated.
+If no side effects are produced by an expression and the compiler can determine that the value is not used, the expression may not be evaluated.